con-mac/G-Cloud/docs/PA-DEPLOYMENT-GUIDE.md

 # PA Environment Deployment Guide

+> **📖 Quick Start**: If you need to deploy right now, start with [START-HERE.md](../START-HERE.md) instead.

 ## Overview

-This guide provides step-by-step instructions for deploying the G-Cloud 15 automation tool to PA Consulting's Azure dev environment.
+This guide provides detailed step-by-step instructions for deploying the G-Cloud 15 automation tool to PA Consulting's Azure dev environment.

 ## Prerequisites